 - The poem lists complaints about the quality of provisions for steerage passengers on the voyage.
 One of their main issues was with the poor quality of bread they were being given, they wanted fresh bread rather than ship’s biscuits.
 The passengers had formed their own committee as they tried to improve the conditions and quality of food in their part of the ship.

-- It is not very complimentary about the SS Great Britain, describing her as “comfortless”.
-The ship was sometimes described as ‘greyhound of the seas’, due to the smooth and fast passage she provided – perhaps the reference to “the goat of the sea” is an attempt to undermine this reputation.
+- It is not very complimentary about the SS Great Britain, describing it as “comfortless”.
+The ship was sometimes described as ‘greyhound of the seas’, due to the smooth and fast passage it provided – perhaps the reference to “the goat of the sea” is an attempt to undermine this reputation.

 - However, the poem seems to have done the trick, and a few days after it was put up, Chatterton wrote that “our provisions have materially improved both in quantity and quality”.

 Not always ship shape

 With voyages to Australia on the SS Great Britain lasting on average 60 days and with up to 700 passengers on board, complaints like those listed in the poem were common.